 Assignee – The person responsible for the task or subtask.
 LogicalPlan allows one assignee per task or subtask.

-Due date – The date that a task is due.
+Due date – Date the task is due.

-Estimated time/Real-time – Checking back will help you, for example, to set a project more accurately.
-Or you can use it for guests as a time meter.
+Estimated time/Real-time – Reviewing the estimated time will help you, for example, to set a project more accurately in the future.
+It can ale be used for guests as a time guideline.

 Team – Add a team to any task and they will receive notifications about updates to the task.

 Associated status (label) – Use status to mark tasks.
-You can individually set the status for each project.
+You can individually set the status for each task.

 Do you still repeat the same tasks?
 And are you tired of filling them in over and over again?
 Save time and make it an easy job by using the copy task function in LogicalPlan.
 Just a few clicks and it’s done.
 Try this!

-How easy is it to create new tasks in other workspace views?
+How easy is it to create new tasks in the other workspace tools?

 Mind map tool

-The mind map tool is amazing for creating a project structure that you can still edit and complete during the project.
+The mind map tool is amazing for creating a project structure that you can still edit during the project.
 Give freedom to your thoughts!